-Tamar Adegbile, Cate School (Past Board Chair) Renee Bischoff, Hawken School (Treasurer) David Burke, The Pembroke Hill School Steve Frappier, The Westminster Schools (Deputy Executive Director) Emmi Harward, The Bishop’s School (Executive Director) Thomas C. Hudnut, retired head of school; Consultant, RG175 Peter Jennings, Concord Academy Larry Momo, Trinity School (Board Chair) Gunnar Olson, Indian Springs School Jenny Rickard, Vice President for Enrollment, University of Puget Sound Ari Worthman, Lakeside School (Program Co-chair; Secretary/Board Chair-Elect)
+Tamar Adegbile, Cate School (Past Board Chair) Renee Bischoff, Hawken School (Board, Treasurer) David Burke, The Pembroke Hill School (Board, Strategic Planning Chair) Steve Frappier, The Westminster Schools (Deputy Executive Director) Emmi Harward, The Bishop’s School (Executive Director) Thomas C. Hudnut, retired head of school; Consultant, RG175 (Board, non-member expert) Peter Jennings, Concord Academy (Board) Larry Momo, Trinity School (Board Chair) Gunnar Olson, Indian Springs School (Board, Governance & Nominating Chair) Jenny Rickard, Vice President for Enrollment, University of Puget Sound (Board, non-member expert) Ari Worthman, Lakeside School (Secretary/Board Chair-Elect; Program co-chair)

-TBA (Governance & Nominating) Gretchen Bergill, Phillips Exeter Academy (Founding Schools) Mary Hill, St. Paul Academy & Summit School (Program Co-chair/At-Large) Lisa Clay, Parish Episcopal School (Organizational Advancement Co-chair) TBA (Strategic Planning & Research) Kristen Learner, The Benjamin School (Organizational Advancement Co-chair) Thad Robey, Thayer Academy (Finance) Kelly Richards, St. George's School (At-Large) Jody Sweeney, William Penn Charter School (Communications) Ari Worthman, Lakeside School (Program Co-chair)
+Gretchen Bergill, Phillips Exeter Academy (Founding Schools) Mary Hill, St. Paul Academy & Summit School (Program co-chair/At-Large member) Lisa Clay, Parish Episcopal School (Organizational Advancement co-chair) Kristen Learner, The Benjamin School (Organizational Advancement co-chair) Thad Robey, Thayer Academy (Finance) Kelly Richards, St. George's School (At-Large member) Jody Sweeney, William Penn Charter School (Communications) Ari Worthman, Lakeside School (Program co-chair)

 Member Services Coordinator: Rhonda Collins Bookkeeper: Michelle Belanger